ashishworld/Wordpress-Docker-Setup/README.md

 # WordPress Docker Development Environment

-A complete Docker-based WordPress development environment designed for service-based agencies.
+A complete Docker-based WordPress development environment designed for Kwebmaker WP Developers.
 Supports both local development and deployment to VPS servers or shared hosting environments.

-## 🎯 Perfect For Service Agencies
+## 🎯 Perfect For Wordpress Dev Team

 This setup is specifically designed for agencies that:
 - Develop WordPress sites locally